 In the 1870s and 1880s, competition from Steinway and Weber hurt the company.
 Steinway’s output overtook Chickering’s shortly after the Civil War.
 Franz Liszt defected to Steinway.
 Further, counterfeit pianos were becoming a problem.
 The once-advanced technology available to Chickering was becoming more common place.
 And to a non-sophisticated buyer, a Chichering & Sons or Chickring & Sons counterfeit piano looked and sounded quite like a Chickering & Sons original.
 And it cost a lot less.

 Adding to the troubles, internal stress between Frank and George had broken open.
 In 1886, the company reorganized.
 In auditing the books, George charged his brother had overdrawn the company’s accounts by $237,727.
 Confronted with the discrepancy, Frank agreed to settle with his brother and repay some of the funds, George would later say.

 Though at the time George said he had full faith in his brother’s honesty, he would later say that Frank never made good on his promise to repay.
 In 1891, when Frank died suddenly another accounting showed that not only had Frank not repaid the company, he had stolen upwards of $300,000 by pocketing money outright.

 Steinway and Weber, meanwhile, were embroiled in their own saga.
 Keen competition had shaped up for prizes at the Philadelphia Centennial International Exhibition of 1876.
-Henry Van Dyke came forward to charge that he had been hired by Steinway.
-He was to prove that Weber had paid bribes to win an award at the exhibition.
+A man named Henry Van Dyke came forward to charge that Steinway had hired him to prove that Weber paid bribes to win an award at the exhibition.
 Steinway would use the information to blackmail judges to support Steinway for future awards.